Norwich City boss Chris Hughton happy with Wes Hoolahan

 Hoolahan's reappearance in the team has coincided with Hughton's decision to play with one striker rather than two, allowing the Irishman to play behind Grant Holt.

-It is a system he has used since the 4-1 defeat by Chelsea earlier in the month and has earned a win against Arsenal and a draw at Aston Villa.
+It is a system he has used since the 4-1 defeat by Chelsea earlier in the month and has earned a win against Arsenal and

 "There's no doubt he's best used in a central position because he's somebody you need to get on the ball," added Hughton.